cbuchner1/CudaMiner/README.txt

                  to operate on.
 Device IDs start counting from 0!
                  Alternatively give string names of your card like gtx780ti or gt640#2 (matching 2nd gt640 in the PC).
-                 WARNING: Multi-GPU support may cause crashes with the latest nVidia drivers.
-Best to specify a single device per cudaminer instance.

 --launch-config  [-l] specify the kernel launch configuration per device.
                  This replaces autotune or heuristic selection.
 You can